BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 #### On-demand fallback

 We didn’t have on-demand fallback for a year and it went well.
+There was enough spot capacity and there was no need for fallback.
+Therefore, we didn't prioritize automated on-demand fallbacks.

 Then, all our instance types (+10) went _InsufficientInstanceCapacity_ at the same time.
 We could only work around with a manual ASG we have from our first days on Kubernetes at AWS, on which we could launch on-demand instances.